-The estimated graphs have a fair amount of overlapping structure, with 9 edges common to all four groups.
+The estimated graphs have a fair amount of overlapping structure, with nine edges common to all four groups.
 This highlights the fact that our joint estimation procedure is able to account for the presence of shared structure.

-6.2 Protein-signaling networks under various perturbations
+6.2 Protein-Signaling Networks Under Various Perturbations

-The data for this case study, provided as a supplement to Sachs et al. (2005), include the levels of 11 phosphorylated proteins and phospholipids quantified using flow cytometry under 9 different experimental conditions.
+The data for this case study, provided as a supplement to Sachs et al. (2005), include the levels of 11 phosphorylated proteins and phospholipids quantified using flow cytometry under nine different experimental conditions.
 The sample sizes for each condition are large (in the range 700-1000) since each observation corresponds to a single cell.
-Sachs et al. (2005) use the 9 perturbation conditions to infer a single DAG.
-Subsequently, Friedman et al. (2008) use the pooled data across all perturbations to infer a single undirected graph.
+Sachs et al. (2005) used the nine perturbation conditions to infer a single directed acyclic graph (DAG).
+Subsequently, Friedman, Hastie, and Tibshirani (2008) used the pooled data across all perturbations to infer a single undirected graph.

-We use our method to infer an undirected graph for each of the 9 conditions allowing for the possibility of shared structure.
+We use our method to infer an undirected graph for each of the nine conditions allowing for the possibility of shared structure.
 We would like to note that as the number of groups increases, the prior probability that a given edge will be shared across all groups declines.
-If there is a preference for shared structure across all groups, for increasing numbers of groups the prior probability of shared structure could be increased by setting the parameter w from equation (3.9) closer to 1.
+If there is a preference for shared structure across all groups, for increasing numbers of groups the prior probability of shared structure could be increased by setting the parameter w from Equation (3.9) closer to 1.
 Since the prior formulation and posterior summaries used here are primarily focused on pairwise comparison, we retain the previous parameter settings for consistency.
 The resulting graph structures are shown in Figure 10, with edges shared across all subgroups in red and differential edges dashed.